hocuscodus/qed-lang/tour.md

 println("The factorial of 5 is " + factorial(5);
 ```

 For void functions, you can use `return` without the return value argument to exit the function and resume the caller's execution.
-If a QED function is called without argument, parentheses are not required.
+For any QED function called without argument, parentheses are not required.

 ```
 fun printResult(String result) {